vijay-kc/snake-game/README.md

 --Scoring: Each food item consumed increases your score.
 Try to achieve the highest score possible.
 # -- Features --
+--Level: you can change level in which speed of snake increase by increasing level.

 --Scoring: Keep track of your high score and try to beat it.

 --Responsive Design: The game adapts to different screen sizes for an optimal playing experience.